supernord/2025-ABACBS-workshop/_episodes/26-evaluate_outputs.md

 > - Each row of the pAE matrix (i,j) represents the pAE of residues (j) assuming that the structures are superimposed based on residue (i).
 > - A low pAE is indicated by a dark green color and is often interpreted as high confidence about the relative positions of the 2 residues.
 > - `pTM` is a score calculated from the best row of the pAE matrix and represents an overall quality score.
+> - `ipTM` is the same score but only considering PAE between different chains.
 > - **Conclusion:** Our target structure has been predicted with high confidence.
 {: .prereq}